 If you travel anywhere outside the United States for craft beer, many of the people you will meet in those breweries know all about Portland and its contribution to the beer world.
 Those same people may not even know that Seattle is equally as committed to craft beer.

 Portland loves its IPA, too.
 In fact, Portland was sort of where it all started for uber-hoppy IPAs and fresh-hops brewing.
-Once stuck in the trend to see who could make the most insanely hopped beer (started by BridgePort Brewing), Portland has since cooled it on that front and have moved on to other pursuits.
+Once overwhelmed by the trend to see who could make the most insanely hopped beer, Portland has since cooled it on that front and have moved on to other pursuits.

 I like to see the variety of beer styles increase, and the overly hoppy beers decrease.
 You can easily find a vast array of styles at Portland breweries, including English-style ales, Belgiums, and even German-style wheat beers.
 A good example to try is Upright Brewing, known for their French, Belgian, and English ales.